noborus/ov/README.md

 ###  3.5. <a name='execmode'></a>exec mode

-Execute the command to display stdout / stderr.
+Execute the command to display stdout/stderr separately.
 Arguments after (`--`) are interpreted as command arguments.

+Shows the stderr screen as soon as an error occurs, when used with `--follow-all`.

 ```console
 ov --follow-all --exec -- make